shahryarahmad/ShahryarPortfolio/README.md

 ### Experience Section

 The experience section creates a vertical timeline with all your relevant experience.
 The code for the timeline creation can be found within `js/scripts.js` and is an adaptation of [RyanFitzgerald/vertical-timeline](https://github.com/RyanFitzgerald/vertical-timeline).

+The experience section have Responsibilities Heading which is being populated with js from `js/list.js` and is being updated on the go if changed from `list.js` file.

 The default format is as follows: